How to Allocate Assets for College Savings

 Yet college savers must strike a tricky balance because the risks of being too conservative also loom large.
 Inflation is a major foe for college savers, and a portfolio heavy in bonds and cash could have trouble keeping up with rising tuition costs.

-The inflation has been double the rate of general inflation over the past decade.
-But current yields have historically been a good predictor of future bond returns, and the Barclays Aggregate Bond Index, which serves as a broad bond market benchmark, is currently yielding about 1.2%.
+While college costs have come under some pressure very recently, the college inflation rate has been double the rate of general inflation since 2001.
+But current yields have historically been a good predictor of future bond returns, and the Barclays Aggregate Bond Index, which serves as a broad bond market benchmark, is currently yielding about 1.7%.
 That means that investors with extremely conservative asset-allocation plans are going to have difficulty matching the rate of college inflation.